 • Enhanced Due Diligence (EDD)

-• Customer identification and verification.
+• Customer identification and verification (CIP).

-• Beneficial owner identification and verification.
+• Beneficial owner identification and verification (for legal entities).

-Let’s now look at the types of Due Diligence that make up the C.I.P in more detail:
+Let’s now look at the types of due diligence that make up the CIP in more detail:

-• Simplified Due Diligence (SDD) – the most simple type of Due Diligence that is applicable in those cases, when the risks a customer poses are considered to be low.
-Correspondingly, while having all the basic features of the standard Customer Due Diligence, SDD has a lower verification threshold.
+• Simplified Due Diligence (SDD): the most simple type of due diligence that is applicable in those cases, when the risks a customer poses are considered to be low.
+Correspondingly, while having all the basic features of the standard customer due diligence, SDD has a lower verification threshold.
 Because of this, while performing SDD, business organizations are entitled to adjust such parameters as the quantity of the information used for verification purposes, the types of such information, the frequency of transaction monitoring, and others.

-• Extended Due Diligence (EDD) – the type of Due Diligence that is applied in the case of high-risk customers.
+• Extended Due Diligence (EDD): the type of due diligence that is applied in the case of high-risk customers.
 To achieve a more thorough and comprehensive customer verification for risky customers, EDD can include various additional checks, like, for example, checks against sanction lists and watchlists, real-time asset tracking, and adverse media screening.

-Ongoing Monitoring
+3. Ongoing Monitoring

-Examples of the signs of unusual or suspicious activity that financial institutions can be on the lookout for during Ongoing Monitoring include tangible spikes in customer activities, untypical cross-border transactions, and newly appeared adverse media mentions.
+Examples of the signs of unusual or suspicious activity that financial institutions can be on the lookout for during ongoing monitoring include tangible spikes in customer activities, untypical cross-border transactions, and newly appeared adverse media mentions.

-The set of the control parameter values for Ongoing Monitoring is determined in accordance with the customer’s risk profile.
+The set of the control parameter values for ongoing monitoring is determined in accordance with the customer’s risk profile.

 AML

 Anti-Money Laundering (AML) is a set of laws, regulations, and procedures, intended to prevent criminals from disguising illegally obtained funds as legitimate.
-In the Financial Services industry, all market players are obliged to stringently uphold all the existing AML regulations.
+In the financial services industry, all market players are obliged to stringently uphold all the existing AML regulations.

-The backbone of AML Compliance is the AML program that relevant businesses must introduce.
+The backbone of AML compliance is the AML program that relevant businesses must introduce.
 This program must include:

-• Developing the Internal compliance policies and actionable protocols that state how the various suspicious activities are to be responded to.
+• Developing the internal compliance policies and actionable protocols that state how the various suspicious activities are to be responded to.

 • Training the company’s employees and personnel.

-Andrii Semitkin: Delivery Director at SPD Tech
+Andrii Semitkin: Delivery Director

 Andrii Semitkin

-Delivery Director at SPD Tech
+Delivery Director

 “It’s best to put compliance – the part and parcel of what’s required in the Fintech niche – high on your list of priorities yet well prior to the kick-off of your software development effort.
 There are too many important details to be taken into account and you should discuss them with your IT provider early enough in the project development cycle.”

-PSD2
+3. PSD2

-SOC2
+4. SOC2

-The System and Organization Controls (SOC2) framework was introduced by the American Institute of Certified Public Accountants (AICPA) with a view to regulating the way Technology and Cloud providers handle customer data.
+The System and Organization Controls (SOC2) framework was introduced by the American Institute of Certified Public Accountants (AICPA) with a view to regulating the way technology and cloud providers handle customer data.

 To minimize risks and reduce the odds of data exposure, the framework provides a set of criteria, as well as some auditing practices that help ensure that both the internal controls of a company and the way they utilize their various compliant systems are up to par.